CAPA Dublin Study Abroad Alum Interview: Greg Mumford

 Turns out, with the CAPA internship on my resume, I only needed to send one.
 I was interviewed and hired for the first job I applied for with Cerner Corporation in Philadelphia, PA which is the leading Healthcare IT provider in the United States.
 In my interview, all they wanted to know about was my experience in Ireland, so yes, I would say that it absolutely gave me an advantage over my peers in my job hunt.

-Not only did I have the experience, but the teacher from the LTI class, Darren, actually helped me prepare specifically for my Cerner interview!
+Not only did I have the experience, but the teacher from the GIP class, Darren, actually helped me prepare specifically for my Cerner interview!
 I can’t possibly thank everyone enough who contributed to my experience in Dublin in order to help me get to where I am today!

 CW: What surprised you about Dublin?
 What did you discover that went beyond your expectations or stereotypes that exist of the city?